konrad-jamrozik/droidmate/README.md

   www.droidmate.org

-  Date of last full review: 19 jan 2016
+  Date of last full review: 7 April 2016

 # Introduction #

-**DroidMate** is an automated GUI execution generator for Android apps.
+**DroidMate** is an automated GUI execution generator (or: UI fuzzer; dynamic analysis engine) for Android apps.

 This file pertains to DroidMate source.
-You should have found it at DroidMate repository root dir, denoted in this file as `.` (dot).
+You should have found it at DroidMate repository root dir, denoted in this file as `repo`.

 This file explains:

-- What is DroidMate and how it works.
+- What DroidMate is and how it works.
 - How to build, test and run DroidMate.
-- How to setup an IDE for development.
+- How to setup an IDE for DroidMate development.
 - How to navigate DroidMate sources and technical documentation.